-advantaged basis.
+We provide our NEOs with the opportunity to defer a portion of their compensation under the Navient Deferred Compensation Plan (the "Deferred Compensation Plan").
+The Deferred Compensation Plan is designed to provide all of our senior employees, including our NEOs, with the opportunity to save for retirement and other personal expenses on a taxadvantaged basis.
 Each participating employee may elect to defer a portion of his or her eligible compensation under the Deferred Compensation Plan, and amounts deferred are credited to bookkeeping accounts.
-The Company amended the Deferred Compensation Plan in 2018 to eliminate Company contributions effective January 1, 2019.
+The Company does not make any contributions to the Deferred Compensation Plan for periods on or after January 1, 2019.
 Amounts in each participant's account are indexed to one or more investment alternatives chosen by each participant from a range of market-based alternatives.
 The Deferred Compensation Plan does not pay above-market or preferential earnings on compensation deferred under or contributed to the plan.
 Additional details for our NEOs who participate can be found below under the "Non-Qualified Deferred Compensation" table.